gatsbyjs/gatsby/docs/docs/adding-markdown-pages.md

 import { graphql } from "gatsby"

 export default function Template({
-  data, // this prop will be injected by the GraphQL query below.
+  data // this prop will be injected by the GraphQL query below.
 }) {
   const { markdownRemark } = data // data.markdownRemark holds your post data
   const { frontmatter, html } = markdownRemark